C-D-Lewis/node-microservices/README.md

 ## App List

-* [`ambience`](apps/ambience) - API service that allows outside
-  requests to control snap/fade/Spotify now-playing colors to be set on local Raspberry Pi-driven LED lights, such as Mote or Blinkt hats.
-Backlights as a service!
 * [`attic`](apps/attic) - Data storage service that allows outside apps to POST/GET app-specific data items, stored locally in a variety of formats (JSON, Gist, etc.).